Late Night Explorer

 Please choose a date to see ticket options

 When the weather prevents observations, you will still get to see all our equipment up close and be shown how it works with advice on astronomy from our expert team.
 You will be shown the wonders of the Universe on our large screen while kept cosy with the log-burning stove and a hot chocolate will be served during the evening.
+You'll also receive a star chart so you can put your new knowledge into practice at a later date.

 Please note, during the summer nights, the sky does not reach astronomical darkness, however there are many breath-taking sights on offer.
 Spectacular noctilucent clouds which are a summer phenomenon, regular views of passing satellites and best of all… the planets!